-For the 59th annual Holiday at Home celebration, organizers decided on a circus theme: “Under the big top.”
+For the 60th annual Holiday at Home celebration, organizers decided on a theme sure to hit it out of the park.

 The Holiday at Home festival originally began on Labor Day, 1959, under the sponsorship of the Kettering YMCA.
 The event was founded to provide other Kettering residents with a reason to enjoy the holiday in their hometown.

 Back then, there were a lot of car accidents and deaths over Labor Day weekend because so many people were traveling, according to Jordan Wyant, former Holiday at Home president.